 3) What is a refractometer factor?

-4) Why does my coolant have an unpleasant smell?
+4) Why does my coolant have a bad smell?

 - Maintaining proper coolant concentration.

 - Good filtration of the coolant and continuously removing chips.

 If your sump has the rotten egg smell, use our XOCT25 odor control tablets to readjust the pH.

 5) Why are coolants different colors?